DioryMe/diograph-store/Readme.md

 ```

 Compiles Typescript into Javascript starting from `app/index.ts`.
-Compiled Javascript is placed into `lib/`.
+Compiled Javascript is placed into `dist/`.

 ## Tests

+Currently tests have to be run against a running diograph server.
+Give host url as DIOGRAPH_SERVER_HOST env when running tests.

 ```
-npm test
+DIOGRAPH_SERVER_HOST=http://localhost:3000 npm test
 ```

-Jasmine tests are placed in `spec/` folder.
-With `npm test` Typescript is compiled to Javascript and tests run with `jasmine`: